searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slider/readme.md

 ```

 ### textColor
-The `textColor` props specifies ticks color.
+The `textColor` prop specifies ticks color.
 Must be used with `showTicks` prop.

 ```jsx
 <Slider